Watch Children and Families Overview and Scrutiny Committee - Thursday 15 January 2026 10.00 am

 How to make a complaint

-Ask the organisation for a copy of their complaints procedure or check the organisation’s website to see if it is online.
-The complaints procedure will tell you how you can make a complaint, how they will deal with your complaint and when to expect their response.
+Ask the organisation for a copy of their complaints procedure or check the organisation’s website.
+The complaints procedure will tell you how you can make a complaint, how they will deal with your complaint, and when to expect their response.

-Then, make a complaint to the organisation.
-Go through all stages of their complaints procedure.
+Then, make a complaint to the organisation and go through the stages of their complaints procedure.

 - we may ask you and the organisation for more information